 Focus on getting the most parts per panel, not arrays per panel

-Array material is waste material, so when designing an array it’s important to achieve the highest number of parts per panel, not arrays per panel.
-As you'll see, more parts on the array does not always equal to more parts on the panel.
+When designing an array it’s important to achieve the highest number of parts per panel, not arrays per panel.
+You might guess that more parts on the array will equal more parts on the panel, but that's not always true.
+In some cases, an array with fewer parts will be more efficient and get more parts per panel.

-There are many possible array configurations that we can choose, but let’s say we'd like a minimum of 4 and a maximum of 10 parts on an array.
-We need to determine which array design yields the most parts per panel.
-It is 2 x 2, 4 x 2, 2 x 5, 4 x 1, 1 x 10, etc?
+Let’s say we'd like a minimum of 4 and a maximum of 10 parts on an array.
+In this hypothetical case, we've determined that anything less than or more than that it's practical.
+From the possible array configurations, we need to determine which array design yields the most parts per panel.
+It is a 4 part array with a 2 x 2 matrix, am eight part array with a 4 x 2 matrix, a 2 x 5, 4 x 1, 1 x 10?
 There are actually 21 possible array matrix configurations in the range of 4 to 10 parts.
-To perform a thorough analysis, we'll need to consider how each of the 21 possible array designs will fit on each of the manufacturing panel sizes available to us.
+To perform a thorough analysis, we'll need to consider how each of the 21 possible array configurations fits on each of the manufacturing panel sizes available to us.
+It's a complex and time consuming challenge, especially when rotations are allowed.
+This is why a tool like KwickFit is so valuable.
+It makes this analysis simple.

-The results below were generated by KwickFit and show that if we can reduce the part size from 1 x 2 to .934 x 2, we can increase the number of parts per panel on the 18 x 24 panel from 99 parts to 108 parts per panel.
-This improvement could lead to significant cost savings on a production run.
+The following analysis was performed by KwickFit and shows that if the part size from our previous example is reduced from 1 x 2 to .934 x 2, the number of parts per panel on the 18 x 24 panel go from 99 parts to 108 parts per panel.
+This could lead to significant cost savings on a production run.

 |Panel||Original Qty||Better Qty||Part Size||Change X||Change Y||